Some fear boosters will hurt drive to reach the unvaccinated

 Dr. James Conway, a pediatric infectious diseases expert at the University of Wisconsin, said last week that if vaccine-hesitant people “start to get the idea that this is only going to last for six or eight or 10 months,” they may be further soured on the whole idea.

-Scientists have emphasized that the vaccine remains highly effective against serious illness and death from COVID-19, but they have seen signs that its protection may be slipping.
+Scientists have emphasized that the vaccine remains highly effective against serious illness and death from COVID-19, noting that the unvaccinated account for the vast majority of the dead and hospitalized recently.
+But experts have also seen signs that the vaccine’s protection may be slipping, and they want to get out ahead of the problem.

 Meanwhile, the pandemic’s summer surge has shown signs of easing.
 Deaths are still running high at over 2,000 a day on average, but cases and hospitalizations are trending down.